MoserMichael/dockerdashphp/notes/notes-talk.md

 Let's start with an overview of docker :

-Docker allows you to run lightweight containers, a lightweight container is an environment for running processes in a different kind of environment.
+Docker allows you to run lightweight containers, a lightweight container is a tool that is simulating the presence of a different computing environment.
 This different environment may be a different operating system or even a different operating system running on a different kind of processor.

-For example: I am running on the MacOS with a M1 processor, however a running docker container my think that it is running on Linux that is running on a 64 bit Intel processor.
+For example: I am running on the MacOS with a M1 processor, however I can start a docker container based on a ubuntu docker image for amd64, a process running inside this docker container would think that it is running on the Linux operating system that is running on a 64 bit Intel processor.
 However this is a kind of illusion: a process that is running inside the lightweight container is still using the services of the host operating system.
-When the process in such a container is making a system call, then the docker runtime is translating this system call into a call to the host operating system.
+When the process in such a container is making a system call, then the docker runtime is intercepting the system call an translating it into a call to the host operating system.

-Another feature: the process running inside the container is running isolated from the host operating system, for example a process running inside the container doesn't know anything about processes running outside of the container, it doesn't know anything about native processes that are running on the host OS.
+Another feature: the process running inside the container is running in isolation from the host operating system, for example a process running inside the container doesn't know anything about processes running outside of the container.
 The container has it's own file system and it doesn't see any of the file handles opened by processes on the host operating system (that's the default behavior).
 The docker runtime is creating the illusion of being on a totally different machine!

 All this may sound similar to a what a virtual machine like KVM is doing, however lightweight containers are introducing a smaller overhead than virtual machines, on average.